How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 Conflict also allows us to sustain the sexual tension even after the characters have made love (or come pretty dang close).
 So if you’re not writing a very sweet romance where the only love scene is the culmination of the book, you can continue to have that tension between the characters even after they’ve made love.

-Start with conflict that is keeping the characters apart—in Release Me, the heroine, Nikki, is a cutter.
+Start with the conflict that is keeping the characters apart—in Release Me, the heroine, Nikki, is a cutter.
 Initially, she doesn’t want Damien to see her scars, and yet she is very into the seduction.
 So there is an internal push/pull going on with her, but ultimately, the fact that she is damaged wins out… until it doesn’t.

 Later, it is his understanding and acceptance that makes the love scene that much sweeter.